iosifch/eveniment/README.md

 $dispatcher = new Eveniment\EventDispatcher();
 ```
-Attach a simple subscriber to an event:
+Attach a simple subscriber to an event and after raise the event:
 ```php
 <?php